 If greed really ran the market single men would be better employees than married men because they do not have to share their earnings with a family.
 But at least in the past employers usually preferred the family man as more stable than the single man who only supported himself and his love of beer.
-So it might be reasonable to argue that the market is largely driven by the virtue of adults trying to support their family.
+So it might be reasonable to argue that the market is largely driven by the virtue of adults trying to support their families.

 The above thoughts on democracy and the market are part of a much larger theory of how the Western Institutions came to be.
 I have now put this on line.